cnorick/curse-of-strahd-notes/Session Notes/Session 27.md

 Upon closer inspection, the statue depicted what looked exactly like [[Ireena Kolyana]], but the inscription read, "Marina, Taken by the Mists".

 [[Shalooti]] noticed that the there seemed to be a crack at the bottom of the statue.
 They toppled it revealing a small box in a cavity beneath.
-Inside the box, [[Shalooti]] removed what appeared to her to be a [[Deck of Many Things]], but before she could inspect it further, she was distracted by a group of reanimated corpses ambling in her direction.
+Inside the box, [[Shalooti]] removed what appeared to her to be a Deck of Many Things, but before she could inspect it further, she was distracted by a group of reanimated corpses ambling in her direction.
 The group took off in the direction of the mansion to the south.

 ## The Mansion
 At the mansion, [[Elora]] inspected the gate-less goat pen surrounded by human skulls mounted on the tops of the fence posts. [[Pelanil]] knocked down one of the sections to allow the goats their freedom.
 At that, the skulls start howling. [[Bardolf]] tosses them one by one in the water to silence them.
 He then ties the oldest and wisest looking goat to [[Metarlos]].